Image source: edition.cnn.com

 - Believe in yourself

 Muhammad Ali’s physical skill in the ring wasn’t his only advantage.
-One of his greatest assets was his belief in himself and his abilities.
+One of his most significant assets was his belief in himself and his abilities.
 His life was a testimonial of how far self-belief and affirmation can carry oneself.
 Ali had often said that he began believing he was the greatest before he became the greatest.
 As leaders, it’s important to cultivate self-belief as well.
 It’s crucial not just to think, but to know that we are more than capable of the task before us.
 Before you can achieve victory on the outside, you have to achieve victory on the inside.

 - Envision your desired future

 Muhammad Ali not only believed in himself, he consistently articulated his vision for his future.
 Before he fought an opponent, Ali would not only tell an opponent he would be beaten by knockout, he would even ‘predict’ the round.
 While Ali’s predictions were used to intimidate his opponents, the principle is sound.
-The power of a leader is his ability to envision the future, and to couple that vision with the self-belief to see it through.
+The power of a leader is his ability to envision the future and to couple that vision with the self-belief to see it through.
 Whatever you want to see happen in your life and your organization, start by envisioning it and then articulate it to your team.

 - Preparation is key